Gurobi/gurobi-optimods/docs/source/mods/opf/opf.rst

     >>> print(violations['bus'][3]['Pviol'])
     -318.8997836192236

-We can see that among others, the limit at branch 6 and the real power injection at bus 3 are violated.
+In this case, the limit at branch 6 and the real power injection at bus 3 are violated by the given input voltages.

 Inspecting Violations Graphically
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~